 1. Intact proteins (undigested)

-Intact proteins are protein structures that haven’t been broken down or pre-digested by using chemical and enzymatic processing.
-Rather, the proteins remain ‘intact’, made of many chains of polypeptides.
-Intact proteins are proteins that have kept their original and complete protein structures.
+Intact proteins are protein structures that haven’t been broken down or pre-digested via the usual chemical and enzymatic processing.
+Rather, their structures remain ‘intact’, comprised of many chains of polypeptides.

 The remaining 40-20% of the concentrate is comprised from fats and carbohydrates.
 Protein concentrates are a type of intact protein.